christophernajafi/favorite-places/README.md

 - Strong password enforcement
 - Settings page for user to change name, email, or password
 - styled-components
-- Ability to upload a profile pic
+- Ability to upload a profile pic using Cloudinary API
 - User profile page
 - Rate limiting
 - Protection from HTTP parameter pollution